Shipping Perishable

 How to pack seafood for shipping?

-• Firstly, place your frozen seafood in protective plastic bags that are at least 4mm thick and puncture-resistant.
+• Place your frozen seafood in protective plastic bags that are at least 4mm thick and puncture-resistant.

-• Secondly, employ zip-ties to secure the bag to prevent any leakage and spillage.
+• Use zip-ties to secure the bag to prevent any leakage and spillage.

-• Thirdly, twist, fold, and remove excess air, then tie the bag tightly.
+• Twist, fold, and remove excess air, then tie the bag tightly.

-• Subsequently, prepare an insulated container and make space for dry ice.
-Afterwards, keep seafood packages in the container with dry ice, and fill the space with loose-fill packing peanuts or mic-pack polyform.
+• Prepare an insulated container and make space for dry ice.
+Keep seafood packages in the container with dry ice, and fill the space with loose-fill packing peanuts or mic-pack polyform.

-• Close the insulated container lid.
-However, not fully closed because of dry ice.
+• Close the insulated container lid, but not fully because dry ice releases CO₂ gas and needs ventilation.

-• Finally, place the insulated container box into an outer corrugated box and pack the box with the H-taping method, then apply it to all flaps and seams.
+• Place the insulated container box into an outer corrugated box and pack the box with the H-taping method, applying tape to all flaps and seams.

 Materials needed to package seafood

-To package seafood, some materials are typically used, such as:
+To package seafood, these materials are typically used:

 • Dry ice/ gel pack/wet ice